10 Health Benefits of Wine

 Nitric oxide helps expand blood vessels, increasing blood flow and decreasing plaque growth and blood clotting.
 This can also improve blood pressure.
 "Wine can actually help reduce clots and blood vessel inflammation.
 Both of which have been linked to cognitive decline and heart disease," says Christy.

 Additional research also shows regular red wine consumption reduces cardiovascular disease risk in postmenopausal women.
-The study was first of its kind to show red wine can lower LDL (bad) cholesterol.
+The study was the first of its kind to show red wine can lower LDL (bad) cholesterol.

 2. Wine may keep the brain healthy.